Why is it important to pay attention to my eating now?

 Eating right can be difficult when you’re caring for someone with cancer.
 Appointments may get in the way of meals.
 You might not like the food at the hospital or transfusion center.
 You may not have time or energy to cook.
 If your loved one is not eating on a regular schedule, you may be less motivated to prepare meals.
 But caregiving can stress your body and spirit.
 You're at greater risk of getting sick.
 So is the person with cancer.
 Eating well will help you both stay healthy.
+Nourished bodies can help you manage stress.
 A healthy diet can help protect you from heart disease, bone loss, diabetes, high blood pressure, and other illnesses.
+Heart-healthy eating patterns and Mediterranean diets are good for overall health.

 Here are some tips for eating right: